 Don’t worry if your financial goals look out of reach now based on what you’ve saved.
-There are ways to adjust course that aren’t as difficult as you may think.
+There are ways to adjust course that are easier than you may think.

-When saving for a major financial goal—planning a big wedding, buying a home, paying for a child’s college or even retiring—the most important thing is to start.
-Even if you’re only able to set aside a small amount, if you invest it wisely, that sum may grow over time.
+When saving for a major financial goal – planning a big wedding, buying a home, paying for a child’s college or even retiring -- the most important thing is to start.
+Even if you’re only able to set aside a small amount, if you stay consistent in your saving and invest it in a way that supports achieving your goals, that sum may grow over time.
 The more you add, the more quickly the account total may accumulate as investment gains potentially compound over the years.

 You can check in periodically to see if you’re on track and the amount you’re saving and investing is on pace to equal the money you’ll need when the time comes (with some margin for error).
 But what if you’re off track?
 Some investment advisory accounts, like Morgan Stanley Access Investing, can inform you when you fall off track on your goals.
-If that’s the case with your account, you have plenty of company.
+The earlier you become aware that you are off track, the more time you have to make the necessary adjustments to help you get back on track.

-The good news: As long as you have time—at least five years for lesser goals, more time for the bigger ones, like retirement—you can adjust.
-This year, the stock market has been volatile and is slightly negative this quarter, which may have eroded some of your progress.
-That is likely only a temporary setback however, since markets have risen over time historically—and more reliably the longer you stay invested.
+The good news: As long as you have time–at least five years for lesser goals, more time for the bigger ones, like retirement– you can adjust.
+Stock market volatility may erode some of your progress.
+However, since markets have risen over time historically, focusing on financial goals and investing for long-term buy and hold can help even out the ups and downs.1

 Volatility is an unfortunate feature of getting access to that growth.
 But buying and selling stocks in an effort to catch upswings or avoid downturns is generally a foolhardy approach.
 That’s why we advise investors to take full advantage of their greatest asset–the naturally occurring multi-decade time horizon of many of their goals–to get invested and stay invested–not to try to time the market.